-Marian leads multi and interdisciplinary research in Computer Sciences and Artificial Intelligence within creative industries, including Film, Television, Theatre, Art and Design.
-He began working on the development of Creative Computing as a new area of research at Goldsmiths, University of London, and is now Head of Interactive Media in the Department of Theatre, Film and Television, University of York, and Director of DC Labs where major projects include developing tolls for Object Based Media Broadcasting.
+Marian leads multi and interdisciplinary research in computer sciences and artificial intelligence within creative industries, including film, television, theatre, art and design.
+He began working on the development of creative computing as a new area of research at Goldsmiths, University of London, and is now Head of Interactive Media in the Department of Theatre, Film and Television, University of York, and Director of DC Labs where major projects include developing tools for object-based media broadcasting.

 Kate is Chair of the BFI Research Committee and member of the BAFTA Learning and New Talent Committee.
-In January 2015 Kate established a successful consultancy practice specialising in education, training and skills in the creative industries and works with a range of clients in the UK and internationally.
-In November 2016 she was appointed Executive Chair of the newly formed Animation Council, now officially part of the UK Screen Alliance representing key screen sectors including animation, VFX, studios, post production and facilities.
+In January 2015 Kate established a successful consultancy practice which specialises in education, training and skills in the creative industries, and works with a range of clients in the UK and internationally.
+In November 2016 she was appointed Executive Chair of the newly formed Animation Council, now officially part of the UK Screen Alliance, representing key screen industry areas including animation, VFX, studios, post production and facilities.

-Harriet is Director of External Affairs and sits on the BFI’s executive board to guide policies, strategies and public affairs aims set out by the organisation’s five year film plan.
-She previously held the position of deputy CEO at the Creative Industries Federation.
+Harriet is Director of External Affairs and sits on the British Film Institute’s executive board to guide policies, strategies and public affairs aims set out by the organisation’s five-year film plan, BFI2022.
+She previously held the position of Deputy CEO at the Creative Industries Federation.
 Harriet’s priorities include delivering the BFI’s new skills strategy, promoting the BFI Diversity Standards initiative to the wider industry, and devolving more funding across the UK’s regions.

 Caroline works closely with industry and academic partners to drive the growth and innovation of Yorkshire’s creative cluster.
 Her role is to identify businesses and work with them to shape projects that can enable the businesses to grow.